jonam/learning/gpt/DETAILS.md

 - `dim`: the dimension along which to concatenate the tensors.
 By default, it's 0, meaning the new dimension is inserted at the beginning.

 ### Example Explanation
-In the code snippet you've provided, `torch.stack` is used twice to create two different tensors, `x` and `y`, from a list of slices of a larger tensor `data`.
+In the code snippet we've provided, `torch.stack` is used twice to create two different tensors, `x` and `y`, from a list of slices of a larger tensor `data`.
 Here's a breakdown:

 ```python
 x = torch.stack([data[i:i+block_size] for i in ix])